Converting a Word document to an InDesign document is not a simple task.

 - Auto Rename: This imports the text with the styles in Word and creates new styles in your InDesign document.

-Use InDesign Styles Definitions and import the text from the Word document into InDesign as we did previously.
+We select Use InDesign Styles Definitions and import the text from the Word document into InDesign as we did previously.

 How to link a file in Word to InDesign